Online Clustering of Data Sequences with Bandit Information: Lower and Upper Confidence Bound-based Bandit Online Clustering (LUCBBOC) Algorithm

 \section{Lower and Upper Confidence Bound-based Bandit Online Clustering (LUCBBOC) Algorithm}

-In this section, we propose the LUCBBOC algorithm.
-The decision and stopping rules in the LUCBBOC algorithm are the same as those of the ATBOC algorithm.
+In this section, we propose the LUCBBOC algorithm, for clustering the multivariate sub-Gaussian distributed arms.
+The declaration and stopping rules in the LUCBBOC algorithm are the same as those of the ATBOC algorithm.
 Additionally, we have retained the forced exploration step from ATBOC.
-However, we replace the computationally heavy average tracking step (Lines 7 and 12 in Algorithm \ref{Algo:AvgTrackingOC}) with a procedure inspired by the LUCB algorithm for the best arm identification problem from \cite{kalyanakrishnan2012pac}.
-Note that, in ATBOC algorithm, at any time $t$, when the forced exploration is not required, Lines 7 and 12 in Algorithm \ref{Algo:AvgTrackingOC} use $\boldsymbol{\hat{\mu}}(t)$ and $\boldsymbol{N}(t)$ to suggest the next arm to select $A_{t+1}$.
-Here, we propose an alternative block of procedures, which we call \textit{LUCBBOC-sampling}, that takes $\boldsymbol{\hat{\mu}}(t)$ and $\boldsymbol{N}(t)$ as inputs and outputs the arm to select at next time $A_{t+1}$.
+However, we replace the computationally heavy average tracking step (Lines 7 and 12 in Algorithm \ref{Algo:AvgTrackingOC}) with a procedure inspired by the LUCB algorithm for best arm identification problem from \cite{kalyanakrishnan2012pac}.
+Note that in the ATBOC algorithm, at any time $t$, when forced exploration is not required, Lines 7 and 12 in Algorithm \ref{Algo:AvgTrackingOC} use $\boldsymbol{\hat{\mu}}(t)$ and $\boldsymbol{N}(t)$ to suggest the next arm to select $A_{t+1}$.
+Here, we propose an alternative block of procedures, which we call \textit{LUCBBOC-sampling}, that takes $\boldsymbol{\hat{\mu}}(t)$ and $\boldsymbol{N}(t)$ as inputs and outputs the arm to select next $A_{t+1}$.
 The pseudo-code for \textit{LUCBBOC-sampling} is given in Algorithm \ref{Algo:LUCBOC}.
-Overall, the proposed LUCBBOC algorithm is the same as that of ATBOC (Algorithm \ref{Algo:AvgTrackingOC}) except that the Lines 7, 12 in Algorithm \ref{Algo:AvgTrackingOC} is replaced with \textit{LUCBBOC-sampling} block presented in Algorithm \ref{Algo:LUCBOC}.
+In general, the proposed LUCBBOC algorithm is the same as that of ATBOC (Algorithm \ref{Algo:AvgTrackingOC}) except that Lines 7, 12 in Algorithm \ref{Algo:AvgTrackingOC} are replaced with \textit{the} LUCBBOC sampling block presented in Algorithm \ref{Algo:LUCBOC}.
+Let $\alpha_m(t)$ denote the confidence radius\footnote{The confidence radius presented here is valid for arms following multivariate sub-Gaussian distribution.
+By using an appropriate confidence radius for single-parameter exponential family of distributions, LUCBBOC algorithm can be applied for single parameter exponential family distributed arms.} of arm $m$ at time $t$, defined as $ \alpha_m(t) \coloneqq \sqrt{\frac{2}{N_m(t)} \log\left( \frac{2^{d+1}M N_m^2(t)}{\delta} \right)}.$ The expression for the confidence radius $\alpha_m(t)$ is chosen such that the true mean $\boldsymbol{\mu}_m$ lies in the ball of radius $\alpha_m(t)$ with the center being $\hat{\boldsymbol{\mu}}_m(t)$ with probability at least $1 - \delta$.
+Specifically, for $\delta \in (0, 1)$,